MaryJacobsen/10.0-Software-Group-18/README.md

 # Using Postman to Test

 To test endpoints with Postman you must enter the endpoint and the HTTP method and click on send.
+Data must be sent using x-www-form-urlencoded format.
 > Ex. `GET http://localhost:8000/player/Oregon State University` will return a list of all players that are part of
 > the OSU gymnastics team.